 In addition to the rotatable projector, the battery cylinder also has a rotatable base, to which the Yoga Tablet 3 Pro owes its name.
 With it, the tablet provides unparalleled flexibility: The device can be set up stable at any angle – for typing, watching movies, web surfing, and gaming.

 - Good battery life (up to 18 hours)

-- Audio quality is excellent; four JBL speakers with Dolby Atmos do work
+- Audio quality is excellent thanks to the 4 JBL speakers with Dolby Atmos

 - Great resolution; bright and sharp display

 - You pay extra for the projector if you don’t end up using it often

 Our pick for best all-around tablet

 - 64GB storage

 This iPad Pro exemplifies the idea that you don’t have to reinvent the wheel to have a successful product.
 Especially if you’re Apple.
 Although it reminds us of the design of the first iPad Air, there is more to it than you would expect at first glance.